ypwalter/gaia-ui-tests/README.md

 Variables:

-`"carrier": {} (dict)` The carrier information of the test phone. this contains the phone number, country and network of the SIM card
+`"carrier": {} (dict)` The carrier information of the test phone.
+This contains the phone number, country and network of the SIM card.

 ```
 "carrier":{